juvalen/ngjnx/README.md

 `$ vagrant ssh logproxy -c "ip address show enp0s8 | grep 'inet ' | sed -e 's/^.*inet //' -e 's/\/.*$//'"`

 ## Health checking
-A simple and effective method for testing the health of these services is to launch a cron managed wget query to each of the servers:
+A simple and yet effective method for testing the health of these services is launching a cron managed wget query to each of the servers:

 `wget https://domain.com`